-In addition to the teaching of reading skills and comprehension through Power Literacy, children read texts from Phonics Bug, Project X and Oxford Reading Tree, which are accurately matched to their reading ability.
+In addition to the teaching of reading skills and comprehension through English lessons, children read texts from Project X and Big Cat Phonics, which are accurately matched to their reading ability and phonics stage.
 'Free Readers' in Key Stage 2 have a wide variety of texts to choose from and are encouraged to read texts from a variety of authors.

-Once children have progressed on to ‘free readers’ there is a large selection of books in each classroom for children to choose from and they are encouraged to read a variety of text types and books by different authors.
+Once children have progressed on to ‘Free Readers’ there is a large selection of books in each Key Stage Library for children to choose from and they are encouraged to read a variety of text types and books by different authors.

 Children read to an adult several times a week in school according to their needs and we ask that parents and carers support their child at home in line with our home-school agreement.